xem/miniWebRTC/README.md

 Principle
 ====

-- bob asks his ip to a stun server and sends it to alice via a message or url
+- bob asks his ip to a stun server and sends it to alice via an url
-- alice clicks and asks her ip to the stun server and sends it to bob via im / url
+- alice clicks and asks her ip to the stun server and sends it to bob via an url
 - bob clicks
 - both can communicate with webrtc